superseriousbusiness/gotosocial/ROADMAP.md

 # Roadmap to Beta <!-- omit in toc -->

-This document contains the roadmap for GoToSocial to be considered eligible for its first [beta release](https://en.wikipedia.org/wiki/Software_release_life_cycle#Beta).
+This document contains the roadmap for GoToSocial to be considered eligible for its first proper [stable release](https://en.wikipedia.org/wiki/Software_release_life_cycle#Stable_release).

 All the info contained in this document is best-guess only.
 It's useful to have a rough timeline we can direct people to, but things will undoubtedly change along the way; don't hold us to anything in this doc!

-Thank you to [NLnet](https://nlnet.nl) for helping to fund the alpha phase of GoToSocial development and get us moving towards beta!
+Thank you to [NLnet](https://nlnet.nl) for helping to fund the alpha and beta phases of GoToSocial development!

 Big thank you to all of our [Open Collective](https://opencollective.com/gotosocial) and [Liberapay](https://liberapay.com/gotosocial) contributors, who've helped us keep the lights on! 💕